-- Promote observance dates such as International Day of Forests, World Water Day, Earth Hour, World Environment Day, Plastic Free July and National Recycling Week - Participate in the 'Switch your thinking' programme that aims to inspire sustainable action in the local community; through facilitation of events, provision of up to date and locally relevant information and a "Rewards for Residents and Businesses" discount program on sustainable products and services - Encourage residents to adopt fertilise-wise and waterwise gardening practices by organising garden demonstrations and workshops and providing information at community events - Organise environmental events/ activities including for schools and community groups to promote values of the natural environment and increase volunteer involvement in natural areas - Encourage water and energy efficiency of residents and businesses through community information sessionsParticipate in the EMRC's Regional Waste Education Steering Group and promote engagement opportunities available through the City's waste service provider and EMRC to schools, community groups and residents - Provide information and facilities to assist the community to reduce, re-use and recycle - Encourage participation in Planet Ark's Clean Up Australia Day, Plastic Free July and Keep Australia Beautiful's Adopt a Spot Program. - Encourage attendees of City events to bring their own reusable coffee cup, drink bottle and shopping bags and consider TravelSmart options. - Erect information signage in areas of environmental significance to raise awareness and promote community appreciation of the local environment - Provide regular updates in the City's newsletters; BeNews, Belmont Business Talk and Belmont Bulletin to promote environmental and sustainability programmes, initiatives, activities and events - Develop and upgrade environmental education material aimed at the community including fact sheets and the City of Belmont website - Encourage schools to participate in the Water Corporation's Waterwise Schools program.
+- Promote observance dates such as International Day of Forests, World Water Day, Earth Hour, World Environment Day, Plastic Free July and National Recycling Week - Participate in the 'Switch your thinking' programme that aims to inspire sustainable action in the local community; through facilitation of events, provision of up to date and locally relevant information and a "Rewards for Residents and Businesses" discount program on sustainable products and services - Encourage residents to adopt fertilise-wise and waterwise gardening practices by organising garden demonstrations and workshops and providing information at community events - Organise environmental events/ activities including for schools and community groups to promote values of the natural environment and increase volunteer involvement in natural areas - Encourage water and energy efficiency of residents and businesses through community information sessions - Participate in the EMRC's Regional Waste Education Steering Group and promote engagement opportunities available through the City's waste service provider and EMRC to schools, community groups and residents - Provide information and facilities to assist the community to reduce, re-use and recycle - Encourage participation in Planet Ark's Clean Up Australia Day, Plastic Free July and Keep Australia Beautiful's Adopt a Spot Program. - Encourage attendees of City events to bring their own reusable coffee cup, drink bottle and shopping bags and consider TravelSmart options. - Erect information signage in areas of environmental significance to raise awareness and promote community appreciation of the local environment - Seek opportunities to showcase and promote demonstration verge landscaping, including through signage - Provide regular updates in the City's newsletters; BeNews, Belmont Business Talk and Belmont Bulletin to promote environmental and sustainability programmes, initiatives, activities and events - Develop and upgrade environmental education material aimed at the community including fact sheets and the City of Belmont website - Encourage schools to participate in the Water Corporation's Waterwise Schools program.

-- Number of assessments completed as part of the Business Environmental Assessment Project - % compliance of businesses assessed as part of the Business Environmental Assessment Project - Annual tonnages of green waste recycled(bulk bins) - Annual tonnages of asbestos, oil (volumes), metals &vehicle batteries, collected for correct disposal/ recycling - Annual tonnages recycled domestic waste - Number of participants in business / community workshops and seminars - Number of environmental volunteer hours - Number of greywater systems and rainwater tanks (> 5000L capacity) approved within the City of Belmont annually - Number of 5 green star or above buildings in City of Belmont rated through National Australian Built Environment Rating System (NABERS) or Green Building Council of Australia - Annual residential Scheme water consumption per capita.
+- Number of assessments completed as part of the Business Environmental Assessment Project (at high priority business premises and in total) - % compliance of businesses assessed as part of the Business Environmental Assessment Project: - At time of first inspection during reporting period; and - At time of most recent inspection during reporting period. - Annual tonnages of green waste recycled(bulk bins) - Annual tonnages of asbestos, oil (volumes), metals &vehicle batteries, collected for correct disposal/ recycling - Annual tonnages recycled domestic waste - Number of participants in business / community workshops and seminars - Number of environmental volunteer hours - Number of greywater systems and rainwater tanks (> 5000L capacity) approved within the City of Belmont annually - Number of 5 green star or above buildings in City of Belmont rated through National Australian Built Environment Rating System (NABERS) or Green Building Council of Australia - Annual residential Scheme water consumption per capita.